Micromaille ring example

 (Technically all rings sawed from a coil

-exhibit this trait but larger rings are imperceptibly so.)
+exhibit this trait but small rings are worse.)

-Think about a jump ring that has an I.D. of
+Here's an example.
+A jump ring has an I.D. of

 a 0.01" thick saw blade is